Naresh Sohal: Early life and education

+He married the writer Janet Swinney in 2013.
 The premiere of Sohal's second Proms commission, his 45-minute The Cosmic Dance, took place on 2 August 2013.
 His last great ambition was to write a large-scale opera.
 Unfortunately, this was not fulfilled.

-After eleven years as a resident of Edinburgh, he returned to London where he lived for twenty-six years.
 He was working on an orchestral piece for the South Bank Centre in London when he died unexpectedly in 2018, on Vesak, the day that marks the birth, enlightenment and death of Buddha.
-His contribution to twentieth/twenty-first century classical music in the West is entirely unique, reflecting as it does, a dual cultural perspective but complete fluency in the musical tradiotion he adopted.